Why unique business names are so Important

-A company’s name is one of its most valuable assets.
-It’s how we identify with the brand.
-And a great brand name makes the company more memorable and desirable.
+Looking for some business name ideas?
+Wondering how to come up with a brand name that really fits?
+Unique business names are the most valuable assets of a company.
+It’s how we identify with the brand, and a great brand name makes the company more memorable and desirable.

 In 2015 Google launched a new holding company, Alphabet.
 The purpose of the Holdco is to provide greater transparency to Google’s growing list of interests such as Nest, Calico, Google X, and Google Ventures.

 Alphabet won’t become a household name, but it’s a brilliant name for a house of brands.
 It’s a whimsical play on a conglomerate’s diverse interests and companies.
 G is for Google, N is for Nest, you get the idea.